 Compas-Markman emphasized the importance of thinking creatively about inventory challenges and communicating across the entire customer-business-supply pipeline.
 Hardware startups need to take the time to understand the needs of their customers, the flexibility of their supply chains, and the capacity of their investment partners.
 She suggested tracking and analyzing existing data and industry insights to anticipate and plan for cycles of high customer need and the inverse.
 This can also be done with others: hardware companies, particularly in niche fields like water, should work to develop relationships with other companies in the sector.
 These collaborations can help early-stage entrepreneurs identify mutual challenges and devise solutions together by building on shared, collective knowledge.

 Compas-Markman also suggested water hardware startups consider diversifying their customer base as a tool of resilience.
-She recommended looking into multiple revenue streams and creative ways of reaching customers directly and forging partnerships with industry stakeholders, NGOs, and distributors who can expand market access internationally.
+She recommended looking into multiple revenue streams and creative ways of reaching customers directly and forging partnerships with industry collaborators, NGOs, and distributors who can expand market access internationally.
 However, she also warns that though diversification can help ventures mitigate the volatility of irregular sales cycles, water hardware startups should only diversify as long as the team can stay focused on the core business strategy.
 If a venture is spread too thin, it can actually end up putting even more stress on the manufacturing and sales pipelines, potentially leading to sloppy mistakes.

 “I have so much passion for water hardware startups.
 I think the E-Teams program gives them the opportunity to really pause and consider the value of their potential venture, and to uncover the depths of developing and leading a STEM startup,” said Compas-Markman.
 “As an engineering student who had never taken a business class, it was really the VentureWell program that introduced me to all the other necessary elements of launching a STEM venture.”